fbef0102/Rotoblin-AZMod/README.md

 ### Map Changes(!cm) ###

 * **General:**
-  * Remove restricted block where Infected coudn't go through
+  * Remove restricted invisible wall Infected couldn't go through
   * Pills
      * All pill cabinets in Valve maps will now have a maximum of 2 pills
      * There are few pills on the road